roytang/blog/content/notes/2018/07/1016613162357960705/index.md

   url: https://twitter.com/roytang/statuses/1016613162357960705/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156763326853912
+title: ''
 ---

-RT [@ASmallFiction](https://twitter.com/ASmallFiction/): "Describe destination," the time machine said.
+"Describe destination," the time machine said.

 "Take me to a time when I can make a difference," she said.

-A brief hum…
+A brief hum.

+"You are here."